 Many people don't think about the consequences of their role of being a caregiver places on their families.

-- Half (50 percent) of caregivers reported less time for their spouses, children, and themselves.
+Half (50%) of caregivers reported less time for their spouses, children, and themselves.

-- 40 percent indicated their relationships with their spouse/partner was negatively impacted
+40% indicated their relationships with their spouse/partner were negatively impacted

 Caregivers Face Their Own Health Challenges

 The role of being a caregiver adversely impacts the caregiver's health as well.
-According to the study, 46 percent of the caregivers reported that being a caregiver negatively affected their health and well-being.
+According to the study, 46% of the caregivers reported that being a caregiver negatively affected their health and well-being.

 LTC Insurance Eases Family Burden

-In 2020 the major inurance companies paid over $11.6 Billion in Long-Term Care Insurance benefits.
+In 2021 the major insurance companies paid over $12.3 Billion in Long-Term Care Insurance benefits.
 These benefits help the policyholder stay in their own home.
 In-home care is one of the most significant benefits of an LTC Insurance policy.

 You must have a policy in place before your health changes.
-The best time to obtain Affordable Long-Term Care Insurance is when you are in your 40s or 50s, when you still enjoy good health and premiums are lower.
+The best time to obtain Affordable Long-Term Care Insurance is when you are in your 40s or 50s and still enjoy good health and lower premiums.

-Beyond Dollars found that almost half of care recipients (48 percent) had considered the possibility of a need for Long-Term Care, but only one-quarter of this group (26 percent) had actually made a plan to cover their potential needs.
+Beyond Dollars found that almost half of the care recipients (48%) had considered the possibility of long-term care, but only one-quarter of this group (26%) had planned to cover their potential needs.
 Even planners felt they could have been better prepared: 63 percent of this group believed they should have taken steps sooner, which would have led to reduced stress.